 Visitors can both relax in the Borghese gardens, known for their peaceful and restoring atmosphere, as well as check out the villa’s art museum, the famous Galleria Borghese.

-There, you’ll stand in awe with a precious collection of paintings, sculptures, and antiquities by renowned Italian artists such as Bernini, Caravaggio, Canova, and Raphael.
+There, you will stand in awe of a precious collection of paintings, sculptures, and antiquities by renowned Italian artists such as Bernini, Caravaggio, Canova, and Raphael.

 Address: Piazzale Napoleone I